Skip to content

 1. When Requirements Are Fully Known and Fixed

-Agile thrives in uncertainty—but if your project has rock-solid requirements that won’t change, like regulatory or compliance-heavy projects, Agile might add unnecessary overhead.
+Agile works in uncertainty—but if your project has solid requirements that won’t change, like regulatory or compliance-heavy projects, Agile might add unnecessary overhead.

-Try Instead: A traditional waterfall or hybrid model that benefits from upfront planning and clear documentation.
-This is a finest case when not use Agile.
+In such a situation, a traditional waterfall or hybrid model that benefits from upfront planning and clear documentation.
+This is the finest case of when not to use Agile.

 2. When Teams Lack Agile Experience or Buy-in